Malino, Flower Town (Kota Bunga) near Makassar

 Manipi, A Green Small Town

 Manipi is a small town, green and fresh, like Malino, about 115 km from east Makassar, or about 40 km from Malino to the east.
-There are many ricefields here.
-There are some rivers.
-In the villages, people generally work as farmers.
+Local people mostly work as farmers.
+There is a central market that opens only twice a week.
+There are also small motels and guest houses to stay in town center.

 The villages are still natural.
 The weather here is also cool.
 Because it is village area, people who live here are very friendly.
 They give high respects and are ready to help to visitors who come to their villages.